 Roswell Park Gets Green Light for Phase II Clinical Trial Using Interstitial Photodynamic Therapy

-BUFFALO, N.Y. — Roswell Park Cancer Institute (RPCI) has received U.S. Food and Drug Administration (FDA) approval to enroll patients in a phase II clinical trial that will use a unique and highly precise method of delivering interstitial photodynamic therapy (I-PDT) to recurrent tumors of the head and neck.
+BUFFALO, N.Y. — Roswell Park Comprehensive Cancer Center (Roswell Park) has received U.S. Food and Drug Administration (FDA) approval to enroll patients in a phase II clinical trial that will use a unique and highly precise method of delivering interstitial photodynamic therapy (I-PDT) to recurrent tumors of the head and neck.

 Most patients with recurrent and nonresectable head-and-neck cancer experience poor quality of life and a projected survival that is measured in months.
 I-PDT is an additional treatment option that may improve outcomes for patients who respond poorly to standard therapies.